robobenklein/robobenklein.github.io/_posts/2025-07-15-why-i-love-signal-but-dont-use-it.md

 Signal is a wonderful upgrade from SMS/MMS/RCS chats, and because so many people already use those technologies it's a relatively simple switch.
 Thanks to the network effect that means Signal is consistently good at getting and keeping people onboard, and I support that because it means more people choosing security by default.

 In the meantime, I'll keep being the weird and difficult one out of a group - perhaps in vain - but with the goal of driving people even further towards what I think are better choices.

+---

+# Footnotes

+[^discord-with-a-jail]: Discord is *not* a recommendation at all, but is worthy of mention because I still use it regularly,
+    I run Discord in a sandbox or jail at all times, as I don't particularly want it doing some things:
+    - I do not want it scanning all my processes while it attempts to figure out what a "game" is
+    - I of course turned off the data / activity sharing because if Discord decided some random process was a "game" I do not want that advertised to the world.
+    - Obviously, turn off "use my data to personalize sponsored content", I mean *duh*, "when a service is free, you are the product".
+    - And I won't even start to talk about the problems with moderation and censorship because those naturally come in tandem with being a for-profit tech company.

+    Of course, you can totally just use Discord exclusively in a web browser, but even that doesn't mean I will recommend it because I totally expect it will soon be subject to [Enshittification](https://en.wikipedia.org/wiki/Enshittification) (due to the recent pivot towards other forms of revenue) and doesn't meet some other basic requirements like E2EE.